com-480-data-visualization/project-2023-ak_team/Milestone2.md

 Additionally, some more creative and challenging features could be:

+- Implement an easier search tool when looking for an actor / director that could automatically filled the search bar by filtering the actors / directors matching the current search input.
+- Make the graph more interactive by being able to generate the graph of an actor directly by clicking on the node of an actor.
 - Visually highlight connections between actors who have worked together in a movie that has either won or been nominated for an Oscar.
 Use a gold link to represent a movie that has won an Oscar, and a silver link to indicate a movie that has been nominated for an Oscar.
 Use something similar for other presitigious awards like Golden Globes or "La Palme d'Or" of Cannes.